SanTransisco/Social-community-microservices/README.md

 3. San Tran
 4. Kailie Chang

+# Contributions:
+- Lambert and Shijie own development and testing of the posting microservice
+- San and Kailie own development and testing of the voting microservice
+- All group member own the procfile, WSGI server, load balancer, and Tuffix deployment

 # Managing processes & Load Balancing
 1. If posts.db does not exists.
 In the terminal